raylib-extras/rlTextLib/README.md

-# rlText an enhanced text rendering systems for raylib
+# rlText an enhanced text rendering system for raylib
-rlText is a library that contains an alternate font rendering system for raylib, that supports some new features not found in the core system
+`rlText` is a library that contains an alternate font rendering system for raylib, that supports some new features not found in the core system

 # Features
 * Better support for HighDPI displays and automatic display scaling